OpenSciViz/cloud/README.md

   Note there MUST be a default gateway in the bare-metal host routing table.
 Once the cloudstack configuration completes successfully, do NOT change the default gateway (although we may be able to use a 2-ndary gateway via other/multiple routing tables).

-2. Git clone the ICBR repo. day-to-day and take a look at day-to-day/2016/07/{5169,CoudstackAssets} -- lots of (real and pseudo) bash and python scripts and other files.
+2. Git clone the day-to-day repo and take a look at day-to-day/2016/07/{5169,CoudstackAssets} -- lots of (real and pseudo) bash and python scripts and other files.

 3. Backup /etc/sysconfig/iptables file.